isomerpages/nrf-psta/_about/The Four Awards.md

 * No age limit
 * Selected candidate(s) should still be active in research in the year the award is presented
 <br>

-##### **YSA**<br>
-Nominees must be outstanding contributors who have made an impact to Singaporeâ€™s R&D landscape
-* Singaporeans and Permanent Residents who <b><u>turn</u> 35 years old on 1st of January</b> (i.e. have their date of birth on 1 Jan) in the year of nomination or <b><u>younger</u></b> and are actively engaged in R&D activities in Singapore may apply
-* Foreign citizens who meet the age requirement and have been working in Singapore for at least three years at the point of application may also apply
-* Selected candidate(s) should still be active in research in the year the award is presented